MrAndreOliveia/cosmic-perspective/README.md

-# data-analytics
+# cosmic-perspective-luminocity

 This repository contains scripts created for professional and academic purposes.
 There is no confidental data disclosed.

 ### automation
-Template scripts used to automate tasks
+Template scripts used to automate tasks.

+### analytics
+Template scripts used to analyze datasets.

 ### machine-learning
-Machine learning scripts to create models.
+Machine learning scripts to create ML models.

 ### testing